The Fuchsia RFC process has evolved from the following RFCs:

 names associated with the new incarnation of the RFC.

 Note to reviewers: The RFC process is meant to encourage a variety of perspectives and vibrant discussions.
 Often, giving negative feedback in a public forum might be difficult.
 If needed, reviewers can reach out to their leads, peers or Eng Council to help them formulate the feedback so it can be delivered effectively in the CL.

 Suggestion.
 If you are interested in RFCs, consider configuring the Gerrit Code Review tool to send you an email > notification when a CL modifies the

 Exit criteria: All stakeholders identified and approved by Eng Council; feedback solicited and incorporated.

-Once the iterations on the RFC are converging, the author must email firstname.lastname@example.org requesting them to move the RFC's status to last call.
-An Eng Council member will send an email to all stakeholders and email@example.com to solicit any final feedback before moving to the decision step.
+Once the discussion on the RFC is converging, the author must ask their facilitator to move the RFC's status to Last Call.
+The faciliator will mark the RFC as being in Last Call in the tracker, which generates automatic email to email@example.com, and will comment on the CL to solicit any final feedback before moving to the decision step.
 The RFC will be open for feedback for the next 7 calendar days.